 Next, you should focus on behavioral data that signals potential conversions.
 Look at your data and pinpoint the behaviors that lead to micro-conversions like email link clicks, newsletter subscriptions, free trial requests, content downloads, or webinar viewers.
 Take a look at the conversion rates for each of these factors and score accordingly, allocating more points to the ones that are more likely to convert.

-The point of a lead scoring system is to help marketers optimize their efforts by focusing on accounts that have the highest chances of converting – but they should also be making it easier for more leads to interact with the content that influences them.
+The point of a lead scoring system is to help marketers and salespeople optimize their efforts by focusing on accounts that have the highest chances of converting – but they should also be making it easier for more leads to interact with the content that influences them.

 For example, if your product ads on Google or Facebook are not driving engagement or valuable leads, but your website blog content is highly influential and considered authoritative in your industry, then perhaps you should focus on getting more visibility for your content, channeling customers to your landing pages via your blog, and re-evaluating your advertising or PPC strategies.

-Keep Tweaking Your Lead Scoring and Conversion Process
+Tweaking Your Lead Scoring and Conversion Process

 A smart lead scoring, grading, and qualifying process can be a total game-changer for your company in terms of conversions.
 However, your model needs to be founded on data in order for it to be accurate and useful.